|Weight||85kg (13st 5lb)|

 He marked his return to an England jersey with a try for the midweek team in the 54-26 win over the South African Barbarians South at Kimberley in June 2012 and then scored his fourth Test try and won the man of the match award against South Africa at Port Elizabeth when returning to Test level after a ten-month absence.
 His senior status developed from multiple national honours at age group levels, including the captaincy of the U20 side in all five of their 2007 Six Nations Championship games.

 He also represented England U16, U18 and U19 before appearing for the England Sevens side that won a silver medal at the 2006 Commonwealth Games in Melbourne.
 His previous Sevens experience was with England U19 at the Commonwealth Youth Games in Australia two years earlier.

 Danny was originally a contemporary of England squad mate Jordan Crane at Leeds Carnegie after learning the game at Prince Henry's Grammar School in Otley.
 He appeared for the market town club before joining Carnegie in 2003, having first played for West Park Bramhope minis and been a member of the Sheffield Wednesday Football Academy.

 A try in the pre-season friendly against Bourgoin in August 2006 marked his arrival at Harlequins where his pace and invention were quickly appreciated.
-By the end of the 2013 QBE Internationals, he had made 149 appearances for the club, scoring 42 tries, one conversion and six dropped goals amounting to 230 points.
+By February this year, he had made 155 appearances for the club, scoring 44 tries, one conversion and six dropped goals amounting to 240 points.
 In August last year, he signed an extended contract until the summer of 2016.